-The hotel, in one of the separate rooms of which caterers, technicians and other hotel employees whose function is hard to define are already busy running up and down, is quite astonishing.
-For the European eye overemployment is sometimes really embarrassing, for instance there is a lady in the ladies’ room who opens the door, gives you paper towels and in case you stare at the tap for you have no idea how it works, she even opens it for you.
+The hotel is quite astonishing.
+In one of the separate rooms of which it caters technicians and other hotel employees are already busy running up and down whose function is hard to define.
+For the European eye overemployment is sometimes really embarrassing, for instance there is a lady in the ladies’ room who opens the door, gives you paper towels and in case you stare at the tap like you have no idea how it works she even opens it for you.

-It is past four in the afternoon, and we may start waiting for the second round, perhaps we van start at around five or six, says the more experienced.
+It is past four in the afternoon and we may start waiting for the second round, perhaps we will start at around five or six, says the more experienced.
 This short interregnum finally gives me the opportunity to talk to Akshaara.
 She reveals the success story of Communicate India, her own motivations and vision with immense passion.